Chukobyte/learn-engine-dev/docs/embedding_python/embedding_further.md

 }
 ```

 There is even less code in `main` even though we're creating an instance!
 The only thing to really point out is `PyObject_CallMethod` which calls a function on an instance of a class.
+Source code for this section can be viewed [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.embedding_python/1.3.create_python_instance).
 Now that we have a solid foundation for python scripting it's time to take a dip in the world of rendering with OpenGL.